Friday, October 1, 2010

 So you say.

-Evidently, in HuffPo Land, it is okay to screw black men but you should not let them actually talk about how they feel about it.
+Evidently, in HuffPo Land, it is okay to fuck black men but you should not let them tell how it feels to be the fuckee.
 One more test to go.

 Test #3